ampproject/amphtml/CONTRIBUTING.md

 -   [Get started with open source](#get-started-with-open-source)
 -   [Ongoing participation](#ongoing-participation)

+If you have questions about _using_ AMP or are _encountering problems using AMP_ on your site please visit our [support page](SUPPORT.md) for help.

 ## Report a bug

 [File an issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=Type%3A+Bug&template=bug-report.md&title=) if you find a bug in AMP.
 Provide a detailed description and steps for reproducing the bug; screenshots and working examples that demonstrate the problem are appreciated!